Tourist Scams in Belgium

 Is Belgium safe for tourists?

 Belgium is visited by millions of tourists each year and is generally safe with preparation.
-Our database documents 42+ tourist scams across 3 cities.
+Our database documents 52+ tourist scams across 4 cities.
 Scam activity is rated lower overall.
-The most common risks are street scams, tour & activities, money & atm scams scams.
+The most common risks are street scams, money & atm scams, taxi & transport scams.
 Reviewing destination-specific warnings before you travel significantly reduces your risk.

 What are the most common tourist scams in Belgium?

-The most frequently documented tourist scams in Belgium are Street Scams, Tour & Activities, Money & ATM Scams, Taxi & Transport.
-Ghent has the highest documented scam count with 14 reported incidents.
+The most frequently documented tourist scams in Belgium are Street Scams, Money & ATM Scams, Taxi & Transport, Tour & Activities.
+Bruges has the highest documented scam count with 14 reported incidents.
 Scam operators typically target tourists near transit hubs, major attractions, and busy markets.

 Which city in Belgium has the most tourist scams?

-Ghent has the highest number of documented tourist scams in Belgium with 14 recorded incidents.
-Other cities with significant scam activity include Brussels and Bruges.
+Bruges has the highest number of documented tourist scams in Belgium with 14 recorded incidents.
+Other cities with significant scam activity include Brussels and Ghent.

 How can I stay safe from scams in Belgium?